Develop and Deploy a Python API with Kubernetes and Docker

 app.run(host="0.0.0.0", port=5000)

-In order to test it, you need to run python app.py and visit http://127.0.0.1:5000/.
+To test it, run python app.py and visit http://127.0.0.1:5000/.
 You should see "App Works!" on the web page.
-We are going to use data from openweathermap.org, so make sure to create an account on the same website and generate an API key.
+We will use data from openweathermap.org, so make sure to create an account on the same website and generate an API key.

 Now, we need to add the convenient code to make the API show weather data about a given city: